hmchen47/DataScience/ML/MLNN-Hinton/a13-HyperParam.md

 + Grid search for weight decay (WD) on Cifar-10 with resnet-56 and a constant momentum=0.95 and TBS = 1,030
   + The optimal weight decay is different if you search with a constant learning rate (left) versus using a learning rate range (right) due to the regularization by large learning rates.
   + different optimal weight decay: a constat learning rate vs. a learning rate range
-  + the larger learning rates provide regularizatoin so a smaller weight decay value is optimal
+  + the larger learning rates provide regularization so a smaller weight decay value is optimal
   + Fig. 11(a): the results of a weight decay search with a constant learning rate of 0.1
     + $WD = 10^{-4}$: overfitting
     + $WD = 10^{-3}$: better